This Chihuahua dog belongs to one of the most iconic dog breeds in the world.

 If your Chi has a long coat, it’s time to use the grooming shears.
 Start by brushing the coat in the opposite direction it normally lies, to help make sure it’s free of tangles.
 Then, use the shears to give your pup an even trim.
 If unsure of how to properly use the shears, best seek help from a professional groomer.

-Finally, finish off the grooming session by brushing your Chihuahua’s coat one last time.
+Finally, finish off the grooming session by brushing your long-haired Chihuahua dog’s coat one last time.
 This will ensure their coat is soft, shiny, and free of tangles.
 Your pup will thank you for the extra effort.

 Long-haired Chihuahua info